fudio101/PM-HDT/client/README.md

-# for first time setup:
+# for the first time setup:

 On Terminal Client : npm install